-International applicant enrollment at US universities has been on the rise for at least the past decade — and this year is no different.
+International student enrollment at US universities has been on the rise, for at least the past decade; and this year is no different.
 In 2016, the total number of international college and university students at US schools rose by 7.1 percent, according to the Wall Street Journal.
 This rise allowed the total number to break over one million for the first time.
 Therefore, we think it’s about time to discuss the trend of international student enrollment in US colleges.

 It isn’t entirely clear what’s driving this consistent rise in foreign students in the US.
 However, consider that international students can pay up to three times as much as domestic students for the same tuition.
 Therefore, the extra funds from foreign students can be a welcome relief for colleges that are struggling financially.